Bilirubin oxidase

 The active site consists of four copper centers, reminiscent of laccase.
 These centers are classified as type I (cys, met, his, his), type II (3his), and two type III (2his).
+The latter two centers are arranged in a trinuclear copper cluster forming the active site for oxygen reduction.
+The type I copper center is the primary electron acceptor and the site for the reduction of bilirubin.